Today, we’re going to compare 1080p TVs vs 4K TVs. But we’ll take a different angle than you’re used to seeing.

-With that big of a difference in the number of pixels on your TV, it should be easy to tell the difference between 1080p and 4K, right?
+With that big difference in the number of pixels on your TV, it should be easy to tell the difference between 1080p and 4K, right?

 Not so fast.

-It all depends on how big your television is, and how far away you’re sitting.
+It all depends on your television size and how far away you’re sitting.

 For example, my main TV is a 55″ Sony Android TV that I’ve got in my downstairs living room.
-We’ve got an off-center living room setup with a sofa that’s about 5′ away, and two chairs that are about 6′ away.
+We’ve got an off-center living room setup with a sofa about 5′ away and two chairs about 6′ away.

-At that distance, does it make sense for my to have a 4K TV, or would a 1080p TV look just as good?
+At that distance, does it make sense for me to have a 4K TV, or would a 1080p TV look just as good?

-To find out, let’s take a look at this chart from Rtings.com.
+To find out, let’s look at this chart from Rtings.com.